Learn a language.

 Follow a brother and sister as they grow up — daily life, questions, small events, real moments.
 As the characters grow, the language grows with them.

-Short episodic chapters bring familiar words and structures back in new everyday contexts.
+Short episodic chapters bring familiar words and structures back again — each time in a new everyday context.

 Multiple perspectives

-The same moments are told as I / you / he / they — letting structure and grammar settle naturally, without explanations.
+The same moments are told as I / you / he / they — so structure settles naturally, without explanations.

 Real human voices